zattoo/auto-reviewers/README.md

 `string`

 Optional.
-Path to a `source` to fetch reviewers from.
+Path to a `source` to fetch owners from.
+When provided, the action will assign the changed files' reviewers from the owners found in this path.

 ## Where to see Information